kennyhalim/HairSalonFirstWeek.Solution/README.md

 1.)Clone this repository: $ git clone https://github.com/kennyhalim/HairSalon.Solution
 2.)Change into the work directory:: $ cd HairSalon.Solution
 3.)To edit the project, open the project in your preferred text editor.
+4.)Export both sql files contained in the parent directory to your PhpMyAdmin.
+Or Copy the scripts in the file and paste them in mysql.

 To run the tests, use these commands: $ cd HairSalon.Tests $ dotnet test